 Difference Between Hard Drive vs RAM

 Hard drives and RAM are used to store data.
 It can be either persistent or ephemeral (temporary).
 RAM uses semiconductor chips, whereas storage devices use either magnetic or optical media.
 RAM enables data access at a higher speed than the storage media.
-In this post, we will look in-depth at the differences between hard drive vs ram.
+In this post, we will look in-depth at the differences between a hard drive vs ram.

-Hard Drive: If we are talking about space or capacity (memory space), the hard disk has much more capacity than RAM which means that hard disk capacity is always greater than RAM.
+Hard Drive: If we are talking about space or capacity (memory space), the hard disk has much more capacity than RAM, which means that hard disk capacity is always greater than RAM.
 RAM size ranges from 256MB to 32GB.
 The size of the hard drive that is accessible spans from 500GB to 8TB.

 RAM: Its acronym is Random access memory.
-From the name only we can say that it can access any memory location.
-As it is a volatile memory i.e. all the data can be lost if there is no constant power supply, it needs a continuous power supply in order to maintain the data in its memory cell content.
+From the name, only we can say that it can access any memory location.
+As it is a volatile memory, i.e. all the data can be lost if there is no constant power supply, it needs a continuous power supply in order to maintain the data in its memory cell content.
 We can’t store personal data permanently.
 It reads and writes data and will continue to save the memory until there is a constant power supply.